-- 1.3.1 To establish, maintain and develop standards of knowledge and skill among its members. - 1.3.2 To govern the practice of interior design in order that the public interest might be served. - 1.3.3 To enhance public awareness of professional quality interior design and its importance to the human environment. - 1.3.4 To advocate quality interior design education and practice throughout New Brunswick and Canada. - 1.3.5 To initiate support and seek the expansion of quality continuing education and professional upgrading among the members of the Association. - 1.3.6 To co-operate with and support the Interior Designers of Canada and its member and allied associations. - 1.3.7 To establish, maintain and develop standards of professional ethics among its members.
-(See By-Law No. 5) - 1.3.8 To advance the interests of the public, the Association, the profession and its members. - 1.3.9 To furnish means and facilities by which members of the Association and students may increase their knowledge, skill and efficiency in all things related to the business or profession of an interior designer. - 1.3.10 To hold examinations and set tests of competency appropriate to qualify for admission to membership in the Association. - 1.3.11 To maintain discipline among members of the Association and students.
+- To establish, maintain and develop standards of knowledge and skill among its members. - To govern the practice of interior design in order that the public interest might be served. - To enhance public awareness of professional quality interior design and its importance to the human environment. - To advocate quality interior design education and practice throughout New Brunswick and Canada. - To initiate support and seek the expansion of quality continuing education and professional upgrading among the members of the Association. - To co-operate with and support the Interior Designers of Canada and its member and allied associations. - To establish, maintain and develop standards of professional ethics among its members.
+(See 5 of these By-laws.) - To advance the interests of the public, the Association, the profession and its members